fieldtrip/website/development/prefix.md

 *  rename all functions
 *  fix the internal help
 *  fix the wiki documentation
-*  fix fieldtrip functions calling each other
+*  fix FieldTrip functions calling each other

 to do